 - Safeguard Cyber was able to detect and respond to the phishing attack through the use of our social engineering Natural Language Processing (NLP) policies.

+Among the biggest threats to cybersecurity, spear phishing continues to be a massive concern for many executives.
 A SafeGuard Cyber client, who works as a cybersecurity executive, was recently targeted by a LinkedIn social engineering attack in which they received a direct message that baited them with the promise of a "prestigious high profile management position.”

 The link in the message pointed to a legitimate document hosting site that served up a benign document, but within the message was a second link that pointed to another site purportedly containing the job details in an encrypted format.
 Instead it led to a skimming site where the victim was asked to enter their email credentials.